 ASK PEACE is a virtual mental health service for people of culturally and linguistically diverse backgrounds living in South Australia who have been impacted by COVID-19.

-Full list of support services offered by Relationships Australia South Australia
+Full list of support services offered by Relationships Australia SA

 Trauma-based counselling, family therapy and groups for adult and child survivors of child sexual abuse.
 Partners, carers and family members of the survivor can get help too.

 The Children and Parenting Support (CaPS) teamwork in partnership with parents and caregivers to nurture family strengths and connections.

 Helping children stay connected to parents after separation.

 Collaborative Practice is a new and highly effective way of managing separation without going to court.

 Free and independent counselling support for people engaging with or affected by the Disability Royal Commission.

 Elder Relationship Services provide counselling and mediation to support families who need help negotiating complex issues related to ageing.

 Are you affected by family and domestic violence?
 Are you struggling with behaviours in your relationships you wish to change?